drunkard/ceph-readable-doc/html/_sources/rados/configuration/ceph-conf.rst.txt

 跳过监视器配置
 --------------

-Any process may be passed the option ``--no-mon-config`` to skip the step that retrieves configuration from the cluster monitors.
-This is useful in cases where configuration is managed entirely via configuration files or where the monitor cluster is currently down but some maintenance activity needs to be done.
+Pass the option ``--no-mon-config`` to any process to skip the step that retrieves configuration information from the cluster monitors.
+This is useful in cases where configuration is managed entirely via configuration files, or when the monitor cluster is down and some maintenance activity needs to be done.

 ..
 Configuration sections